 There are two categories of membership.
 Professional Membership is available to individuals who have published one or more books of a literary character or one book of exceptional distinction (i.e., winning a major national prize).
 Also eligible are editors who have demonstrated commitment to excellence in their profession (usually construed as five years’ service in book editing); translators who have published at least one book-length literary translation; playwrights who have had one production of their work mounted in a professional theater of 250 seats or more; and literary essayists and journalists whose publications are extensive even if they have not yet been issued as a book.
 If you believe you qualify for Professional Membership, please submit an application for review by our Membership Committee here.

-Advocate Membership is open to anyone who supports PEN’s mission.
-Advocate Membership offers many benefits, such as a subscription to PEN America, our award-winning journal, discounts to our public programs, and much more.
+Reader Membership is open to anyone who supports PEN’s mission.
+Reader Membership offers many benefits, such as a subscription to PEN America, our award-winning journal, discounts to our public programs, and much more.

 PEN American Center cannot help you place your work with a publisher or assist you in finding an agent.